juanfp900/webscrape_Bloomberg_DB_Tableau/README.md

 # Project Description
-Display the index changes from various markets around the world in an intuative way. live data was scraped and sent to Postgres database using the SQLalchemy Python library by connecting to Postgres database.
+Display the index changes from various markets around the world in an intuative way.
-The data was viewed using using PGAdmin4
+Live data was scraped, stored in dataframes and sent to Postgres database using the SQLalchemy Python library.
+Data was queried and modified in PgAdmin4 to prepare for Tableau.
+The database was then conencted with Tableau and filters, formats and calculated values, parameters were added to visualize the data as shown in the link above

 # Where did the data come from?